Anvesh-Som/Anvesh-Som/README.md

 ---
 ### :man_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :telescope: Interested in making a future possible where humans can focus on important tasks at hand and leave the task of locomotion to intelligent robots and Self-Driving Cars, thus saving lives and time.

+- :seedling: Experienced in and exploring robotic perception and navigation subfields.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I like to watch intruiging STEM videos on youtube, be active on robotics communities (subreddits, discourse, linkedIn), go through open source projects and watch strength sports.

+- :bulb: Research exposure: Visual Inertial Odometry pipeline (ROS, C++).

 <!-- :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-AnveshSom-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url) -->